 Welcome to outdoor living!
-Wood and vinyl pergolas aren't just for those seeking shade; they are also for those desiring character and style.
-Whether your patio demands the elegance of a bold stately structure or your garden needs a charming centerpiece, an outdoor or backyard pergola is the answer you have been searching for.
-We offer pergola financing and deliver across Illinois and much of the Midwest, so please explore all of our pergolas for sale!
+The wood and vinyl pergolas for sale at Countryside Barns aren't just for those seeking shade; they are also for those desiring character and style.
+Whether your patio demands the elegance of a bold stately structure or your garden needs a charming centerpiece, a vinyl or wood pergola is the answer you've been searching for.
+We offer pergola financing and deliver across Illinois and much of the Midwest.
+Please explore the wide selection of wood and vinyl pergolas for sale below!

 Interior 360º Tour